Tour Prep

 The proper method:

 1. Place cash in an envelope.
-Hotel front desks often have small envelopes, or bring one from home.
-Plain white envelope is fine.
-They are easily found at convenience stores.
+Hotel front desks have small envelopes, or buy one from any convenience store.
+Plain white is fine.

 2. Give the envelope, not loose bills.
 This shows respect and thoughtfulness.